Why optimising images on your website is essential

 And finally, speed.

+And finally, speed.
 Now we all want the best quality images on our websites, but overloading your server will inevitably slow everything down!
-If you are using WordPress, we recommend using a plugin called WP Smush Pro which you read about in our favourite WordPress Plugins blog.
+If you are using WordPress, we recommend using a plugin called WP Smush Pro.
+However, it is best to get into the practice of resizing your images to under 1mb before uploading.

-Optimising images is a simple process once you make it part of your routine.
-If by reading this you realise that there is a mammoth task ahead but optimising the images currently on your site, we don’t envy you.
+Optimising images is a simple process once it is part of your routine.
+If by reading this you realise that there is a mammoth task ahead, we don’t envy you.
 However, once the job is complete, you should start to notice the rewards over the coming weeks and months.